Caps & Capes: Message from CEO, Vanessa Barker

 Raising as a student is not easy, for me, raising in college was sometimes even more difficult than classes, but it has always been infinitely rewarding.
 Somedays, me and the pup would struggle to get to class on time or we’d be having just one of those days that was a mess with every turn.
 There are always ups and downs as a puppy raiser - you’re literally raising a furry child - but at the end of the day, seeing your boy or girl achieve so much makes every second worth it.

 I’ve been involved in the raising of three future guide dogs, each of which I’ve had a deep and unique bond with.
-I got into puppy raising by happen-chance, like many of us do - my best friend was one of the first raisers at my university and through a series of events, she ended up reaching out to me to help with her pup in training, Chuck.
-From there, I was hooked on puppy love and every moment of a pup’s training growth - within a few months I ended up joining as a proper raiser, joined the organization’s volunteer leadership, and raised two more dogs.
-I fast tracked myself into the life of puppy raising and have been enamoured since.
+I got into puppy raising by happen-chance, as many of us do - my best friend was one of the first raisers at my university and through a series of events, she ended up reaching out to me to help with her pup in training, Chuck.
+From there, I was hooked on the puppy love and every moment of a pup’s training growth - within a few months I ended up joining as a proper raiser, joined the organization’s volunteer leadership, and raised two more dogs.
+I fast-tracked myself into the life of puppy raising and have been enamored since.

 The reality of what graduation looks like this year is anticlimactic but this virtual celebration is just one of many efforts taken by schools, universities, and organizations across the country to honor the Class of 2020.
 Our class has endured something unique that will stand out in our resumes and memories and I hope we are able to help make this a special time for every graduating puppy raiser.